From Dream to Drone

 That is how we learn.
 We need to accept the failures and mistakes that come along the way.
 If we embrace this value in the way we operate, then I think we can achieve anything.
 At Avy, we’re really agile, fast and flexible in all that we do.
 Funnily enough, even though I started Avy, I don’t have a specific skill in contrast to my team, which is full of talent.

 I hope that by the end of the year we’ll be able to show the world positive results from our flight projects in both Africa and The Netherlands.
-We’re excited to get to that point where we can share the impact we’ve had: whether it’s delivering medicine in rural communities, flying over 100 times in this park, helping rangers conserve the wildlife and finding poachers, supplying a person in need with an AED or supporting rescuers during the aftermath of an earthquake - it doesn’t necessarily have to be big, but as long as we add value to the lives to those in need.
+We’re excited to get to that point where we can share the impact we’ve had: whether it’s delivering medicine in rural communities, flying over 100 times in this park, helping first responders with wildfire detection and prevention, or rescuers during the aftermath of an earthquake - it doesn’t necessarily have to be big, but as long as we add value to the lives to those in need.

 Avy is a service for good.
-We seek to break the conventional norms by using technology that benefit those who need it the most, by supplying those in need with vital health products and helping rangers protect their parks against poachers.
+We seek to break the conventional norms by using technology that benefit those who need it the most.
 At the same time, I hope that people will see Avy as their friend, know that we are honest with them even when things don’t go to plan and ensure they have a long lasting relationship with us.